lb3361/gigatron-lcc/README.md

 ## 4. Internals

-The code generator uses two block of respectively 16 and 48 bytes in page zero.
+The code generator uses several blocks of page zero variables.

-  *  The first block is dedicated to runtime routines that implement long and float arithmetic.
-It is located at fixed addresses `0xc0-0xcf` because it is expected that runtime support will be progressively supported by ROM features.
-The long accumulator `LAC` occupies addresses `0xc4-0xc7`.
-The float accumulator `FAC` overlaps `LAC` and uses locations `0xc0-0xc7`.
-The remaining eight bytes at `0xc8-0xcf` are working space for these runtime routines.
-They are also known as registers `T0` to `T3` and are occasionally used as scratch registers by the code generator.
+The linker knows the page zero usage of each rom and keeps track of all free and used page zero locations.

-  *  The second block contains 24 general purpose word registers named `R0` to `R23`.
+  *  The most important block of page zero variables contains 24 general purpose word registers named `R0` to `R23`.
 This block is by default located at addresses `0x50-0x7f` but can be displaced using the command line option `--register-base=0x90` for instance.
 Register pairs named `L0` to `L22` can hold longs.
      Register triplets named `F0` to `F21` can hold floats.
 Registers `R0` to `R7` are callee-saved and are often used for local variables.
 Registers `R8` to `R15` are used to pass arguments to functions.
 Registers `R15` to `R22` are used for temporaries.
 Register `R23` or `SP` is the stack pointer.

+  *  Additional registers include: four word registers named `T0` to `T3`, a long word accumulator named `LAC`, and three byte registers named `B0` to `B2` that augment `LAC` to support floating point operations.
+ROMs that provide suitable native support may dictate the location some of these registers.
+	 Otherwise they are allocated by the linker.

 The function prologue first saves `vLR` and constructs a stack frame by adjusting `SP`.
 It then saves the callee-saved registers onto the